 - Reflective observation (what happened?) is stage two and involves actively observing and reflecting on the experience.

 - Abstract conceptualization (so what?) is stage three and is marked by the reflection of the experience giving way to a new idea or a reworking of an old idea.

 - Active experimentation (now what?) is stage four and involves learners applying their new or reworked idea to their own life and the world around them.

 In order for adventure therapy programs to work for an individual, all four stages need to be executed.
-The experience alone won’t precipitate change unless it’s reflected upon, conceptualized and applied.
-Further research suggest that in order for the process to work, participants must:
+The experience alone won’t precipitate change unless it’s reflected upon, conceptualized, and applied.
+Further research suggests that in order for the process to work, participants must: